tytydraco/yessleep/out/Fuck_HIPAA_My_first_patient_just_broke_my_heart.md

-I do not want to be a hungry rot that eats and eats until only rotten nothingness is left\]\]
+I do not want to be a hungry rot that eats and eats until only rotten nothingness is left.